Populism is on the rise; democracy is on the retreat - worldwide, including Europe.

 According to a Carnegie study, the scale of democracy in Europe has fallen to the level of 1978.
 Cornerstones of liberal democracy and democratic institutions are being questioned, such as the independence of the judiciary in Poland or the media in Hungary.
 Populists want to strengthen national frontiers, weaken international organisations, and abolish multilateralism.
 The objective of the populists: the return to the premodern world.

 So there are two contrary developments in Europe.
 In which direction is Europe heading?
 Can the rise of populism be stopped?
 How can we strengthen European democracy?
 What can be done to make Europe flourish?
-In Good Morning Europe I am looking for answers and new perspectives to these questions in the context of European diversity, cultural differences and economic developments.
+Good Morning Europe is looking for answers, new perspectives and solutions to these questions and problems - with a focus on the upside.

 Thanks for reading Good Morning Europe Subscribe to receive new posts and support my work.